 Funding

 This work was supported by NIH National Institute of General Medical Science (NIGMS) grant R35 GM119774-01 (to T.B.) and by NIH National Institute of Allergy and Infectious Diseases (NIAID) grant U19 AI117891 (to T.B.).
 T.B. is a Pew Biomedical Scholar.
+The findings and conclusions in this report are those of the author(s) and do not necessarily represent the official position of the Centers for Disease Control and Prevention.